 The Enterprise Fund continues to hold its own and make some forward gains on an annual basis.
 The Town has undertaken several studies to create a Capital Improvement Plan which have outlined immediate and long-term needs in the water system.
-The Fund has been able to maintain a solid reserve balance, however, the intent of the Council approved a Capital Improvement Plan for the Enterprise Fund is to develop sufficient reserves to maintain the water purification and distribution system and to complete a series of necessary infrastructure replacements to include the aging water plant itself, the holding tank, and the distribution system.
-This plan will give guidance to needed repairs and replacements at the plant, needed distribution infrastructure, and water loss detection tools.
-As part of this plan, in 2020 the town installed and purchase a leak detection system which has allowed us to find and repair several significant leaks and to make repairs in other areas before they have gotten out of hand.
+The Fund has been able to maintain a solid reserve balance, however, the intent of the Council approved Capital Improvement Plan for the Enterprise Fund is to develop sufficient reserves to maintain the water purification and distribution system and to complete a series of necessary infrastructure replacements to include the aging water plant itself, the holding tank, and the distribution system.
+This plan will give guidance to needed repairs and replacements at the water treatment plant, needed distribution infrastructure, and water loss detection tools.
+As part of this plan, in 2020 the town installed a leak detection system which has allowed us to find and repair leaks on an ongoing basis which has resulted in reducing our water loss.
 Our goal with this system is to reduce our water loss below 20%.
 In late 2021 the Town secured a combination of state grants in the amount of \$157,000, US Congressionally Directed Funding in the amount of \$1,000,000, and low interest bonds to construct a new water tank.
-This project is scheduled to break ground in early spring 2022 with completion scheduled for the fall of 2022.
+This project is scheduled to break ground in early spring 2022 with completion scheduled for the fall of 2022 with completion in the spring of 2023.
 The total cost of the tank is estimated to run \$2,250,000.

 The Town has also taken a "wait-and-see" approach to future staffing needs and revenue expectations.
-As of the end of 2021, the Town employed 8 full-time employees, not including any contracted services.
+As of the end of 2022, the Town employed 8 full-time employees, not including contracted services.
 The underlying goal has been to control expenditures and maintain fund balances while not reducing the established level of services to the Town's residents.
 Given the uncertain economic environment, the Town Council and Town management have undertaken additional internal actions which include: 1) annual insurance review to manage medical insurance premiums; 2) conservative workforce and use of contracted services if fiscally responsible to do so; and 3) maintaining staff positions as they become vacant and creating new positions, if necessary to meet growing demand.
 Management strives to maintain reserves to achieve the financial policy set by the Town Council to have six months of operational reserves.

-For the entirety of 2021 the state ebbed and flowed dependent on COVID-19 spikes, however, the shutdowns were not brought back.
-The Town continues to see a strong resurgence in the economy as reflected in our sales tax receipts.
-The Council and Planning Commission meetings continue to operate using a hybrid online and in-person format, which has proven to be very effective.
+For the entirety of 2022 the town continues to see a strong resurgence in the economy as reflected in our sales tax receipts and property value growth.
+The Council and Planning Commission meetings continue to operate using a hybrid on-line and in-person format, which has proven to be very effective